BioinfoPZH/plepiseq-wgs-pipeline/README.md

 ## Skipping AlphaFold (no GPU mode)

 Both the bacterial and viral pipelines include an AlphaFold2-based protein structure prediction step.
-By default this step runs and requires a GPU and the docker image with AlphaFold2 program.
+By default, this step runs and requires a GPU and the docker image with AlphaFold2 program.

 You can disable this step by running the wrapper scripts with the `--no-alphafold` flag.